 Throughout the last 45 years, Wahupa has expanded to offer services to all low-income and first-generation high-schoolers seeking a college career.

 The word “Wahupa” means enlightenment in the language of the Lakota Sioux.
 As the organization has grown we felt that the message of enlightenment, the practice required to achieve it, the freedom it offers and the idea of lighting the way for students along their path to college all still accurately reflected our core mission.
 So, we kept it.

-We are a community-based non-profit organization funded by the U.S. Dept. of Education TRiO grant.
+We are a community-based non-profit organization funded by U.S. Dept. of Education TRiO grants.
 The goal of TRiO is "to increase the percentage of low-income and first generation college students who successfully pursue postsecondary education opportunities."

 These are the TRiO Programs

 Patricia Fitzmorris, EdD., Member